Objective Priors in the Empirical Bayes Framework: Introduction

 \section{Introduction}

 Inferring a parameter $\param\in\parsp$ from a measurement $\meas\in\meassp$ using Bayes' rule requires prior knowledge about $\param$, which is not given in many applications.
 This has led to a lot of controversy in the statistical community and to harsh criticism concerning the objectivity of the Bayesian approach.
-In the past decades, Bayesian statisticians have given (at least) two solutions to the dilemma of missing prior information: \begin{enumerate}[(A)] \item \textbf{(non-informative) objective priors:} Objective Bayesian analysis and, in particular, reference priors \cite{bernardo1979reference,berger1992development,berger2009formal} apply mostly information theoretic ideas to construct priors that are invariant under reparametrization and can be argued to be non-informative. \item \textbf{empirical Bayes methods:} If independent measurements $\meas_m\in\meassp$, $m=1,\dots,M$, are given for a large number $M$ of `individuals' with individual parametrizations $\param_m\in\parsp$, which is the case in many statistical studies, empirical Bayes methods \cite{robbins1956,casella1985introduction,efron2012large,carlin2010bayes,maritz2018empirical} use this knowledge to construct an \emph{informative} prior as a first step and then apply it for the Bayesian inference of the individual parametrizations $\param_m$ (or any future parametrization $\param_\ast$ with measurement $\meas_\ast$) in a second step.
-A typical application is the retrieval of patient-specific parametrizations in large clinical studies (e.g. \cite{neal2010current}).
-However, as discussed below, many of these methods fail to be consistent under reparametrization. \end{enumerate}

-The aim of this manuscript is to extend the construction of reference priors to the empirical Bayes framework in order to derive transformation invariant and informative priors from such `cohort data'.
-We will perform this construction along the lines of the definition of reference priors \cite{berger2009formal} and use a similar notation.
-Likewise, we concentrate mainly on problems with one continuous parameter ($\parsp\subseteq\R^d,\ d=1$), possible generalizations to the multiparameter case $d>1$ are discussed in Section \ref{section:HighDimensions}.
+In the past decades, Bayesian statisticians have given (at least) two solutions to the dilemma of missing prior information: \begin{enumerate}[label=(\Alph*)] \item \textbf{(non-informative) objective priors:} Objective Bayesian analysis and reference priors in particular \citep{bernardo1979reference,berger1992development,berger2009formal} apply mostly information theoretic ideas to construct priors that are invariant under reparametrization and can be argued to be non-informative. \item \textbf{empirical Bayes methods:} If independent measurements $\meas_m\in\meassp$, $m=1,\dots,M$, are given for a large number $M$ of `individuals' with individual parametrizations $\param_m\in\parsp$, which is the case in many statistical studies, empirical Bayes methods \citep{robbins1956,casella1985introduction,efron2012large,carlin2010bayes,maritz2018empirical} use this knowledge to construct an \emph{informative} prior as a first step and then apply it for the Bayesian inference of the individual parametrizations $\param_m$ (or any future parametrization $\param_\ast$ with measurement $\meas_\ast$) in a second step.
+A typical application is the retrieval of patient-specific parametrizations in large clinical studies, see e.g.\ \citet{neal2010current}.
+However, as discussed below, many of these methods fail to be consistent under reparametrization. \end{enumerate} The aim of this manuscript is to extend the construction of reference priors to the empirical Bayes framework in order to derive transformation invariant and informative priors from such `cohort data'.
+We will perform this construction along the lines of the definition of reference priors in \citet{berger2009formal} and use a similar notation.
+Likewise, we concentrate mainly on problems with one continuous parameter ($\parsp\subseteq\R^d,\ d=1$), possible generalizations to the multiparameter case $d>1$ are addressed shortly in \Cref{section:HighDimensions}.